charlesbeadle/storefront-api/README.md

 Select the "raw" radio button to be able to paste the JSON in the text area.

+In the example below, *uid* represents a user id.
+Within products, the id is a product id.

 `{
     "uid": "1",
     "products": [